sjstretton/screwed/12-EnvironmentAndResources.md

 Perfect competition (the market optimum) also relies on perfect information (producers and consumers know prices and the benefit of ownership), there being a large number of buyers and sellers, on no firms having market power to set prices above marginal cost (whereby they could raise prices without losing as many customers to competitors as they should), and on factors of production being fully internationally mobile.
 It also relies on the assumption that the economic behaviour of individuals is perfectly rational, i.e. people always optimise the benefit they get from their transactions.
 It also assumes that people are predictable.
 This is a core assumption of 'rational actor theory' that lies at the heart of neoclassical economics.
 It is well beyond the scope of this chapter to critique this theory, but it is sufficient to make two key remarks.

 First, accurately assessing deadweight loss approaches impossibility when given incomplete knowledge and multiple factors influencing net distortion effects, more so when we can question whether or not some factors are even theoretically predictable.

 Second, and more importantly, to place the primary impetus on reducing the absolute magnitude of deadweight losses incurred by taxation is to assume both that perfect competition creates the welfare maximum across society, and that any lessening of distortions from that ideal is necessarily desirable.
 If that assumption were held consistently, it would also follow that governments would levy no taxes on labour at all, or indeed on any elastic factor of production (i.e. factors for which a change in price affects the level of supply or demand).

-In this book we argue for a shift in the overall tax-base toward things that are inelastic in both supply and demand, but not for the  shrinkage of the state because some level of redistribution is necessary to provide an acceptable standard of welfare for all.
+In this book we argue for a shift in the overall tax-base toward things that are inelastic in both supply and demand, but not for the shrinkage of the state -- because some level of redistribution is necessary to provide an acceptable standard of welfare for all.
 Also, if we take the example of a progressive tax that disproportionately affects the better-off and redistributes benefits to the less-well-off, the overall welfare gains to society may be increased even though the amount of economic distortion has increased.

-These points serve to demonstrate that the reduction of economic distortions,including the deadweight loss of taxation, is only desirable in so far as that reduction represents welfare gains to society as a whole, most notably through redistribution benefits.
+These points serve to demonstrate that the reduction of economic distortions, including the deadweight loss of taxation, is only desirable in so far as that reduction represents welfare gains to society as a whole, most notably through redistribution benefits.

+# 12.7 Health and Food Taxes ^^

+Taxes on things that are harmful to individuals who are themselves consuming the taxed entity are not the focus of this book.
+But they clearly exist.
+There are high taxes on cigarettes and alcohol.
+There is also a case for taxing unhealthy but cheap products such as sugar and salt in manufactured food.
+It should be emphasized that this is intended to

+Health taxes can also be a significant benefit from the application of environmental taxes.
+Taxing cigarettes for example has the dual benefit of reducing pollution, both from disposed cigarette butts and packaging as well as  air pollution from tobacco smoke and its associated health risks, as well as raising revenue for public services.
+These can include 'the polluter' paying for public health care, mitigating the increased risks of financial burden which their risky behaviour puts onto the state.

+In general taxes are not the only part of the approach to reducing bads.
+We suggest a TEAR approach 'tearing down the old system before it reduces us all to tears'.

+1) **T**ax the 'Bad', this is a common and acceptable method

+2) Widespread **E**ducation over a protracted period of the citizens

+3) The citizenry reaching broad **A**greement, and finally if all else fails

+4) Forced **R**estrictions and quotas on the 'bad'

+In the following subsections we go through the main categories of health bads as they are taxed at the moment and as we propose to change the system

+## Alcohol and Tobacco

+Alcohol and tobacco taxes would be retained as today.
+There may be a case for harmonisation across Europe, to prevent 'booze cruises'.

+## Sugar and Salt Tax on Processed and Prepared Food

+Excess sugar intake causes multiple health problems including obesity, type-II diabetes and tooth decay.
+We propose a simple sugar tax on the manufacture or importation of sugar based on three categories of sugar-like compounds.

+- Class A: 'sugar' (i.e., sucrose, glucose and fructose), including contents of fruit juice.
+- Class B: synthetic and natural sweeteners with unclear health impacts.
+- Class C: 'unprocessed' sugars in raw fruit and vegetables; starch and other carbohydrates.
+- Class D: salt.
+We would take Class A would have 100% tax (ie. £0.02 or 2p per gram sugar); Class B, would be charged 50%  (ie. 1 pence per gram sugar sweetness-equivalent, but such sweeteners might be reclassified to class A or C with appropriate scientific evidence) and class C 0%.
+Class D be charged according to salt content.

+## Red Meat

+Red meat (e.g. beef and lamb) causes *both* health damage to those who eat excessive quantites of it and significant greenhouse emissions, in particular methane.
+It also involves significant land use (which could be returned to forest).
+A straightforward way of taxing it would be according to its estimated greenhouse gas emissions, according to the same tax rate per CO2 equivalent as is propoposed below.^[Technically, the Gloabl Warming Potential over 100 years].
+The lifecycle emissions per meat type and per gram of meat would need to be approximately estimated.
+We are not explicitly taxing the health downsides of meat, but the greenhouse gas emissions should also have a health benefit.

+## Wholesome Foods

+A healthy diet includes plenty of fresh fruit and vegetables, pulses, nuts and other sources of vegtable protein.
+It's essential that everyone has access to low cost fresh wholesome foods.
+Therefore any additional taxes on food should be used to encourasge and ensure easy availability of healthy foods, especially in poorer areas.
+To eat well should be the easy default option.

-# 12.5 A Green Tax Shift
+# 12.8 A Green Tax Shift

+Now we move finally on to environmental taxes.
 We are proposing that a broad suite of environmental taxes should represent a 'green tax shift'in the UK tax system, whereby increased taxes on resources to internalise environmental and social damages can be accompanied by reduced taxes on labour.
 This notion resonates with the ideas of Dutch entrepreneur Eckart Wintzen for a 'value extracted tax', which taxes the value that a certain product or raw material extracts from the environment through human use [@VanKamp2003].
 Wintzen proposed that such a tax could form the basis of a new system that promoted services above material goods.
 These ideas have become the basis of the Ex'Tax project, which has explored how such measures might operate across the tax system and provided a case study plan for implementing such a scheme in the Netherlands [@Groothuis2014].

 There is a potential issue with replacing labour taxes with environmental taxes in the potential that this has to undermine the stability of government revenue.
 If an environmental tax discourages a certain kind of behaviour, that tends to reduce returns to the treasury.
 If a tax rate is linked to damage costs under evolving circumstances and shifting behaviour, it is dynamic and possibly more difficult to rely on than is a levy on labour.
-Ex'Tax respond to this difficulty with diversity, setting out abroad range of environmental taxes that collectively help to secure stable revenues.
+Ex'Tax respond to this difficulty with diversity, setting out a broad range of environmental taxes that collectively help to secure stable revenues.
 Taxes on energy and natural resources are relatively inelastic compared to labour taxes, which means that there is room to increase the rates without causing a decrease in government income.

 Ex'Tax also point out that the assumption that labour is a reliable and stable source of government income no longer holds as true as it once did.
 We live in a globalising world in which jobs move across the globe, and high rates of unemployment, ageing populations and increasing health costs all weaken the stability of traditional labour tax revenues.
 This reality is certainly applies to the UK [@TUC2017] where the growth of insecure employment is estimated to cost the Exchequer '£4bn a year.
 For the case study in the Netherlands, the group outline a $33.7b shift in the national tax base from labour to natural resources and consumption.
 Below is a summary of the measures they suggest: